veronicatesei/hcl-universal-orchestrator-chart/README.md

 ## Details

 All microservices and the UnO Console are installed.
-The Dynamic Workload Console is available by enabling a specific parameter in the values.yaml file.

 To achieve high availability in an HCL Universal Orchestrator environment, the minimum base configuration is composed of 2 replicas of all microservices.